PumasAI/add-private-registry/README.md

     private_registry_uuid: 00000000-0000-0000-0000-000000000000
 ```

-where `COMMIT` is the commit SHA that of this action that you would like to use.
+where `COMMIT` is the commit SHA of this action that you would like to use.